 Having an Arizona DUI conviction can potentially impact all areas of your life.
 If you are convicted of a felony DUI, you may also lose certain rights because you will be a convicted felon.

 Does the Admin Per Se Form Apply to Out of State Drivers?

 Arizona police officers have the authority to arrest anyone who is driving under the influence of drugs or alcohol because this is against state law.
 The driver will be required to follow through with the criminal court case until the case is concluded.

-However, since the Admin Pro Se form is an administrative penalty issued to people with Arizona drivers licenses, this form cannot be used against out of state drivers.
-Out of state drivers, however, should be aware that their state will be notified of the DI arrest and that driver may face charges or administrative penalties when they return to their home state.
+However, since the Admin Pro Se form is an administrative penalty issued to people with Arizona driver’s licenses, this form cannot be used against out-of-state drivers.
+Out-of-state drivers, however, should be aware that their state will be notified of the DI arrest and that drivers may face charges or administrative penalties when they return to their home state.

 Experience in DUI Cases is Important